RoturTW/docs/assorted-apis/rotur.dev-auth.md

 The traditional approach where you redirect your page to the auth endpoint and the user returns with a token.

+You should redirect with https://rotur.dev/auth?return_to=url to make sure it goes back to your original page

 #### How do i get a rotur token using this?

 Have a look at the example page here: